Pyerter/TeamSorting-MSProject/README.md

 ``java -jar ./app/TeamSorting.jar <csv_file_path>``

+There is also a corresponding `TeamSortingFriendship.jar` file and `.bat` and `.sh` files that can be run to solve the FTPP problem.
+The normal jar file does not account for and provide friendship solutions, but the `TeamSortingFriendship.jar` file will provide the solution by first using the FTPP LP and, if that doesn't work, provide the rounded solution based on the TPP LP solution.

 ### CSV Formatting
 The `app/example_format.csv` contains a template for formatting the csv.
 Below the indicated lines in the template, you can modify the csv without changing the result of the program.
 Below those lines, I